 On March 19, 2021, the CDC revised its guidance to reduce the required social distancing from 6 to 3 feet for elementary students and for middle school and high school students in communities of low to moderate transmission rates.
-Effective April 5, 2021 PDE has revised its School Health and Safety Plan guidance to be in line with the CDC revised guidance.
+Effective April 5, 2021 PDE has revised its School Health and Safety Plan guidance to be in line with the CDC revised guidelines.

 This change only addresses the classroom, and six feet of separation is still required to the maximum extent feasible in all settings outside the classroom.
 For example, in congregant areas such as auditoriums, hallways, lobbies and during activities having increased exhalation such as singing, band, drama, exercise and sports.
 Additionally, staff to staff and staff to student separation must be 6 feet to the maximum extent feasible even though PDE recognizes that transmission in schools between staff is more common than transmission between students and staff.